What is the Register of Registrable Controllers (RORC)?

 Penalties for not maintaining RORC information with ACRA

-Failure to lodge RORC information with ACRA may lead to prosecution for the offence and the offender can face a fine of up to $5,000 upon conviction.
-Entities that have not filed their RORC information with ACRA are strongly advised to so as soon as possible to avoid enforcement action.
+Failure to lodge RORC information with ACRA may lead to prosecution, for the offence and the offender can face a fine of up to $5,000 upon conviction.
+Entities that have not filed their RORC information with ACRA are strongly advised to do so as soon as possible to avoid enforcement action.

 Frequently Asked Questions